Tips to Craft Your Manga From Scratch

 Now that you’ve got all the tools and tips you need, it’s time to grab your pencil and start creating!
 Crafting a great manga requires discipline, consistency, and practice.
 While there’s no magic trick to becoming a world-famous manga artist, hard work and dedication will get you there.

-Let us know in the comments how you plan to create your first manga, and share any other tips that have helped you on your journey!
+Let us know how you plan to create your first manga in the comments, and share any other tips that have helped you on your journey!

 Related posts